blackburn32/What-is-Thy-Offering/README.md

 A caravan approaches your disciples, packed with wares and the whispers of trade.
 Would you like to exchange any of your resources?
-- Exchange 3 gold for 2 food
+- Exchange 3 relics for 2 food
-- Exchange 3 gold for 1 faith
+- Exchange 3 relics for 1 faith
-- Exchange 3 food for 2 gold
+- Exchange 3 food for 2 relics
 - Exchange 3 faith for 2 food
-- Exchange 3 faith for 2 gold
+- Exchange 3 faith for 2 relics
 - Don't exchange any resources

 -- End of Example --

-Then, supposing the player selected "Exchange 3 gold for 2 food," the second screen could appear as:
+Then, supposing the player selected "Exchange 3 relics for 2 food," the second screen could appear as:

-The traders are happy to exchange your gold for some of their food.
+The traders are happy to exchange your relics for some of their food.
 Your food stores are replenished.

 \+ 2 Food

-\- 3 Gold
+\- 3 Relics

 -- End of Example --